What is online harm?

 We know that sexual abuse is harmful regardless of where it takes place.
 Despite the similarities between online and offline sexual abuse, there are some differences.

-An element to online sexual abuse is that it is often recorded and shared.
-This adds to harm of the child because they may feel embarrassed or ashamed, blaming themselves for the abuse.
-The child may become anxious and worried the offender will share pictures or videos with others.
-Survivors of online sexual abuse are often fearful that images of them will ‘resurface’.
-This fear can stay with them into adulthood.
+Often, an element to online sexual abuse is it is recorded and shared.
+This adds to harm of the child because it can spread further.
+As such, children might feel embarrassed or ashamed, blaming themselves for the abuse.
+They might become anxious, worrying the offender will share the pictures or videos with others.

 How do offenders target young people online?